Top 10 Non-Trading Udemy Courses To Make You A Rounded Trader

 While this course has a smaller scope than the one above, it has a section on tapping into real-time data with Excel.
 If you need to monitor real-time quotes or other metrics from a website, this function is a fantastic time-saver.

-With the advanced formulas you learn here, you can also embark on creating your trading journal with Excel.
+With the advanced formulas you learn here, you can also create your trading journal with Excel.

 Psychology & Cognitive Biases For Traders